ElliotMadsen-COMP/home-soc-lab/README.md

 ### What I Learned
 From this project, I learned how to deploy and secure a web server using HTTPS and TLS.
-I gained hands-on experience with DNS, port forwarding, firewall configuration, and using Certbot to obtain and apply a TLS certificate.
+I gained hands-on experience with DNS, port forwarding, firewall configuration, and using obtaining and appling a TLS certificate.

 ________________________________________________________________